Apple Crumb Pie

 Juice of 1 lemon

-1. Preheat oven to 400 degrees.
-Roll out pie dough to a 12 inch circle.
-Transfer to 9-inch pie plate.
-Trim any dough that overhangs, leaving about 1 inch overhang.
-Tuck overhang underneath and gently press against edge of pie plate to create an edge to crimp.
+Roll out the pie dough into a 12-inch circle on a lightly-floured surface.
+Transfer to a 9-inch pie plate and trim the dough, leaving about 1-inch overhang.
+Tuck the excess dough underneath and gently press against the lip of the pie plate to create an edge.
 Crimp edges as desired.
-Place pie shell in the fridge or freezer while you make the filling.
+Place the pie shell in the fridge or freezer while you prepare the filling.

-4. Place apple filling and any juices into pie shell, top with entire crumb mixture (it will be a lot, thats good!).
-Bake on a rimmed baking sheet at 400 degrees for 15 minutes then reduce the temperature to 350 and bake till deep golden brown all over and filling is bubbling in the center.
-This will take about an hour.
+Place the filling and any accumulated juices into the pie shell, top with the crumb topping and bake on a rimmed baking sheet for 15 minutes, then reduce the temperature to 350 F and bake until deep golden brown and filling is bubbling in the center, about 1 hour.
 Cool completely before serving.